 On entry to the system entry/exit routines (at USERCAL) the origin of the process descriptor (see Processes) has been picked up in B1 by the exchange jump.
-The origin of the process descriptor will remain in B1 through all system actions.
+The origin of the process descriptor will remain in Bl through all system actions.
 First, the system and user clocks are updated.
-The difference between S.OLDTM, which contains the value of S.CHARG from the last time it was updated, and S.CHARG, which runs whenever the interrupt system is not running, is added to the system total user time (S.URSTM in system core and to the user's total user time (P.USRTM) in the process descriptor.
+The difference between S.OLDTM, which contains the value of S.CHARG from the last time it was updated, and S.CHARG, which runs whenever the interrupt system is not running, is added to the system total user time (S.URSTM) in system core and to the user's total user time (P.USRTM) in the process descriptor.

-The CEJ instruction which caused the transfer of control is then examined to find the address of an input parameter list (see Figure 1).
+The CEJ instruction which caused the transfer of control is then examined to find the address of an input parameter list (see Figure 2).
 It is expected that the CEJ which the user executed was in the upper two parcels of the instruction word.
 The low order 18 bits of the 30 bit CEJ instruction are extracted and interpreted to locate an input parameter list.
 If the 18 bit field is negative, the complement of the low order 4 bits specify which register in the user's exchange package contains the input parameter list (IP list) pointer (e.g., $-3 \rightarrow B3$ ; $-10 \rightarrow X2$ ).
 Otherwise, the 18 bit field is taken to be the IP list pointer.
 This pointer is checked for legality (i.e., must be positive and less than user FL) and an error is generated if necessary.
 Finally, the IP list pointer is saved in the process descriptor at P.IPLIST in case it is needed to form a stack entry for a subprocess call.
-Also the stack manupulation flag (P.OLDP), which controls the updating of the old stack entry in case of a subprocess call, is reset.
+Also the stack manipulation flag (P.OLDP), which controls the updating of the old stack entry in case of a subprocess call, is reset.

-Next, the first word of the IP list (called IPO) is interpreted as a C-list index and the corresponding capability is fetched by calling GETCAP (note that a negative or overly large C-list index will cause an error System entry/exit to be generated).
-This capability is checked to see that it is a capability for an operation; if it is not, an error is generated.
-The parameter specifications of the operation are interpreted by OPINTER and an actual parameter list is formed in the process descriptor starting at P.PARAM.
+Next, the first word of the IP list (called IPO) is expected to be, and is interpreted as, a full C-list index of the operation for the desired action.
+The corresponding capability is fetched by calling GETCAP (note that a negative or overly large C-list index will cause an error to be generated).
+This capability is checked to insure that it is a capability for an operation; if it is not, an error is generated.
+The first order of the operation is read from ECS by reading the fixed-sized header and then reading in the first order.

+The parameter specifications of the first (and possible only) order of the operation are used by OPINTER to form an actual parameter (AP) list in the process descriptor starting at P.PARAM.
+This list consists of the two actual words of each capability parameter and one word for each datum parameter.
 Parameters which are fixed in the operation are copied directly to the actual parameter list.
-User supplied parameters are drawn from the IP list which is expected to contain, in successive words, data parameters or C-list indices.
-User supplied capabilities are checked for the correct type and required options unless the parameter specification is "any capability".
-All capacility indices are checked to be sure they fall in the range of the full C-list.
-If an "any" parameter specification is encountered, an error is generated and parameter processing is terminated.
+User supplied parameters are drawn from the IP list, which is expected to contain in successive words, C-list indices and data parameters.
+C-list indices are checked to assure that they fall in the range of the full C-list and are used to fetch the actual two words of user-supplied capabilities.
+User-supplied capabilities are checked for the correct type and required options unless the parameter specification is "any capability".
+User-supplied datum parameters are transferred directly from the IP list to the AP list without any checking.
+If a "none" parameter specification is encountered, an error is generated and parameter processing is terminated.